 A Character Arc

 Ultimately it’s up to you how freely your Protagonist is willing to kill.
-But the moral purity of that character will be chipped away at with every life taken, and that should be addressed in their character arc.
+But the moral purity of that character will be chipped away at with every life taken.
+That should be addressed in their character arc.

-If the taking of a life doesn’t bother them, or they see it as a necessary evil they’ll do to succeed to their story goal, they will end your story as different poeple.
+If the taking of a life doesn’t bother them, or they see it as a necessary evil they’ll do to succeed to their story goal, they will end your story as different people.
 They’ve been sent on an arc towards being a darker character, and that should be shown in their behaviour.
-A dark arc for a Protagonist can be very entertaining, and doesn’t need to be shied away from, but it does need to be done for a character who kills easily.
+A dark arc for a Protagonist can be very entertaining.
+It doesn’t need to be shied away from, but it does need to be done for a character who kills easily.